Investment

 Detached and Semi-Detached Family Homes

-As with single-family homes, larger family units are growing in popularity as more and more people are looking to leave the inner-downtown areas of busy cities.
+As with single-family homes, larger family units are growing in popularity as more people look to leave the inner-downtown areas of busy cities.

 Commercial Property